SamDecrock/node-http-ntlm/README.md

 - `password:` _{String}_   Password.
 (Required)
 - `workstation:` _{String}_ Name of workstation or `''`.
 - `domain:`   _{String}_   Name of domain or `''`.
+- `secure:` _{String}_   Set to false to allow targeting servers with an unrecognised certificate.
+True by default.

-if you already got the encrypted password,you should use this two param to replace the 'password' param.
+if you already got the encrypted password,you should use this two parameters to replace the 'password' parameter.

 - `lm_password` _{Buffer}_ encrypted lm password.(Required)
 - `nt_password` _{Buffer}_ encrypted nt password.
 (Required)